 Lunch Box Recommendation for Bike Commuters

-I’m currently using the Tatay Urban lunch bag set and would recommend this to other bike commuters.
+I’m currently using the Tatay Urban lunch bag set (Amazon affiliate link) and would recommend this to other bike commuters.

 As I have noted in this post, I went for the slightly more budget option which does not have leak-proof containers.
 As such, I suggest you probably spend the extra few dollars and get the version that is leak-proof because I did not know this existed when I bought mine!